-Our Portal is in the Harsham Camp for IDPs and refugees on the northern edge of Erbil.
-The Portal was made possible by UNICEF Iraq and Terre de Hommes.
-Harsham hosts more than 1,500 internally displaced Iraqi families who fled Mosul and its surrounding villages to escape Islamist militant attacks.
-Harsham is located in Iraqi Kurdistan which is home to 250,000 Syrian refugees.
-Our Portal in the camp is based in a converted gas station.
-Through it, a young entrepreneur in Erbil spoke with President Barack Obama and another with Iraqi Prime Minister Haider al-Abadi.
+Our Erbil_Portal is located at the Harsham IDP & Refugee Camp.
+Harsham Camp is on the outskirts of the city of Erbil in northern Iraq.
+The camp hosts 1,500 internally displaced Iraqi families who fled the so-called Islamic State take-over of Mosul and surrounding villages in mid-2014.
+Erbil is the capital of Iraq's Kurdistan Region, which hosts around 1.5 million internally displaced Iraqis and almost 230,000 Syrian refugees.
+Our Portal in the camp is based in a converted water pumping station.
+Through it, a young entrepreneur spoke with President Barack Obama and another with Iraqi Prime Minister Haider al-Abadi.
+The Portal is made possible by UNICEF Iraq and Terre de Hommes.

-Mercy Corps and Gaza Sky Geeks host the Portal in Gaza City.
+Mercy Corps and Gaza Sky Geeks host the Gaza_Portal.
 Gaza Sky Geeks was founded in 2011 to build Gaza’s startup movement.
 They run a vibrant co-working space.
 In 2013, the Gaza Sky Geeks accelerator began connecting top teams to global resources to transform Gaza’s most talented youth into the Middle East’s business leaders.
-Investors from around the world invested in the startups and partnered with Gaza Sky Geeks to provide them with expertise, mentorship, and networks
+Investors from around the world invested in the startups and partnered with Gaza Sky Geeks to provide them with expertise, mentorship, and networks.

 Central & South America